-Description: Thallus crustose, fully endolithic, usually covering large surfaces, white to pale grey, often delimited by a dark prothalline line.
-Upper cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals; algal layer discontinuous, photobiont cells in clusters; medulla prosoplectenchymatous, sometimes with oil cells (macrospheroids) in the lower part.
-Perithecia flask-shaped, completely immersed in thallus and leaving pits in the rocks when they fall off.
-Involucrellum black, disc-shaped, first whole, later with radial cracks around the ostiole, narrower than the body of the perithecium (0.2-0.3 mm wide); excipulum 0.3-0.4 mm diam., mostly colourless at least at the base; hymenium colourless, K/I+ blue; hamathecium of periphyses in the ostiolar canal, and short periphysoids in the upper half of the perithecial cavity.
+Description: Thallus crustose, fully endosubstratic, usually covering large surfaces, white to pale grey, often delimited by a dark prothalline line.
+Cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals; algal layer discontinuous, photobiont cells in clusters; medulla prosoplectenchymatous, sometimes with oil cells (macrospheroids) in the lower part.
+Perithecia black, flask-shaped, completely immersed in thallus and leaving deep pits in the rocks when they fall off.
+Involucrellum black, disc-shaped, at first whole, later with radial cracks around the ostiole, narrower than the body of the perithecium (0.2-0.3 mm wide); exciple 0.3-0.4 mm across, the wall mostly colourless, at least at the base; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue; hamathecium of periphyses limited to the periostiolar region, paraphyses dissolving early.
 Asci 8-spored, two-layered, fissitunicate, with a thin tholus reacting I-, Verrucaria-type.
 Ascospores 1-celled, hyaline, ellipsoid, often poorly developed, 18-24 x 8-12 µm.
 Photobiont chlorococcoid.
-Spot tests: all negative.
-Chemistry: no lichen substances.
+Spot tests: K-, C-, KC-, P-, UV-.
+Chemistry: without lichen substances.

 Note: a mild-temperate species of compact calcareous rocks in natural, sheltered and shaded situations, with optimum in the submediterranean belt.